 - Testing isn’t a central part of your relationship, so you are changing the nature of your social dynamic.

 Let’s say I loved singer-songwriter music, and I have a friend who’s a really good musician.
 I’ll go to her shows. and if she invites me over to listen to a preview of her new album and give her feedback, I’d do it.
 But if EVERY time I came over, she wanted to play her album, I’d start to get annoyed.

 “You shouldn’t make your prototype look nice”

 This is very common design advice in the board game community, but is only true to a point.
-Spending a small amount of extra time (for me, this is typically ~2hrs per iteration, maybe a little less) to make your prototype look better is worth it.
+Spending a small amount of extra time (for me, this is typically less than an hour per iteration) to make your prototype look better is worth it.
 Now I’m not saying go out and commission artwork, or spend an extra 100 hours designing the perfect custom font for your card titles, but it is worth the time to go slightly beyond bare bones and make sure your prototype is clean and professional.
 Much of the job of game components is communicating information, and your prototype needs to do that as effectively as possible.
 Learning graphic design makes you able to communicate information more clearly.
 So do it.

 - Having clear card, board, and other component layouts decreases teaching time and confusion during the game.

 How players feel about the experience of a game is connected tightly with it’s pacing and narrative arc, and stopping to parse or interpret information during gameplay messes with that pacing.
 If your players need to spend an extra 10 min per game reading your handwritten cards or parsing the confusing chart you’ve laid out on your game board, you’ve not only lengthened your testing time, but you have negatively impacted their play experience.

 - Having a clean looking prototype attracts testers to your game.